Tornadoes of 1961: May 30–31

+A large tornado seen west of Ord, Nebraska on May 30.
+This tornado was rated F5 by Grazulis.

 Nine tornadoes touched down across the Great Plains.
 On May 30, three long-tracked tornadoes, one rated F4 and two rated F3, traveled 48.1 mi along identical paths, causing major destruction in Anselmo, northern New Helena, southern Sargent, and northern Ord.
 However, Grazulis determined it was a single tornado with an F5 rating.
 The next day, a brief, but strong F2 tornado damaged eastern Belleville, Kansas.
 Overall, despite causing considerable damage, there were no casualties from the tornadoes.